blue-smoke-media/BSM/trello-board.md

 **images - two towers, respect, 4em x 4em, and coffee shelf 7em x 6em
 **put text to the right of the images
 **please make sure all meta tags are attached.

+Your website design will be SEO Friendly, u Organically Search Engine Optimized and Mobile Responsive. -- grammar error